Murder of Abraham Shakespeare: Missing status and death

 On November 9, 2009, Shakespeare's family reported him missing, stating that they had not seen him since April of that year.
-Family and friends had originally hoped that he had taken his money and was living on a beach in the Caribbean Sea.
+Family and friends had originally hoped he had taken his money and was living on a beach in the Caribbean Sea.
 A tip-off led investigators to the backyard of a home purchased by Moore, where Shakespeare's body was found buried under 9 ft of dirt under a newly constructed concrete slab.
 Shakespeare was 42.

 Hillsborough County detectives say Shakespeare died April 6 or 7 in the single-story ranch home in Plant City.
 Police took Moore into custody on February 2, 2010, in connection with the murder of Shakespeare.
 A judge set a $1 million bond.
 The police stated Moore had tried to convince an acquaintance to unearth the body and move it a week after the death, and had continued to try to convince others that Shakespeare was still alive.
-On February 19, 2010, Moore was formally charged with first degree murder.
+On February 19, 2010, Moore was formally charged with first-degree murder.

-Dorice Moore

-Dorice Donegan "Dee Dee" Moore (born July 25, 1972) was the prime suspect in the death of Abraham Shakespeare.
+Dorice Donegan "Dee Dee" Moore (born July 25, 1972) was the prime suspect in the death of Abraham Shakespeare, whom she had befriended.
 She was married to James Moore in 1992, and has a son born in 1995.
-In 2001, Moore was convicted of insurance fraud and falsely reporting a crime; she served a year of probation.
+In 2001, Dorice Moore was convicted of insurance fraud and falsely reporting a crime; she served a year of probation.
 Moore filed for bankruptcy in 2002.